The Worry Website: Claire: Worry 3

 Since she was a little girl, Claire has had nightmares after films so her mum has been very strict about what she watches.
 After watching the notorious 18-rated film The Monster, an extremely violent and gory film, she cannot get her mind off it when sleeping.
-Mr Speed gives her tips on how to get rid of her nightmares with her special skill, football, and the dream goes.
+Mr Speed gives her tips on how to get rid of her nightmares with her special skill, football, and the dream goes away.
 She then gets a dream about her and Mr Speed playing a game of football together and defeating the monster.

 William: Worry 4

 William is very unintelligent in everything.
-Mr Speed gives him prize for losing a spelling contest.
+Mr Speed gives him a prize for losing a spelling contest.
 Later Mr Speed tells a story about an eating contest he once won when he was at school, called the Enormous Mouthful Contest, and then the children have their own contest, and William wins it.

 Samantha: Worry 5

 Samantha's dad left her family and went off with his girlfriend.
 She has been very sad since then.
 Also she feels unpopular.
-Mr Speed suggests gardening which later attracts William to her and they garden very well.
+Mr Speed suggests gardening which later attracts William to her and they have fun gardening together.

 Lisa: Worry 6

-Lisa's dad is an alcoholic.
-He beats her mum up.
-She is very sad to have this in her life.
+Lisa's dad is an alcoholic and beats her mum up which makes Lisa very sad.
 This is the only story that does not have a resolution, with Lisa deciding not to put her real worry down and say she is starting to get spots instead.
 However, the final chapter (Natasha's worry) partly continues Lisa's story as well.

 Natasha: Worry 7

 Natasha is disabled, uses a wheelchair and communicates via a voice machine.
 She wants to be in the school concert.
-She becomes friends with Lisa and they enter it with a song about worries.
+She becomes friends with Lisa and they enter with a song about worries.